Pay a Bill

 Contact dermatitis is inflammation of the skin caused by contact with a substance that causes an allergic reaction.
+Or it can occur from contact with a substance that irritates the skin.
 A minor case of contact dermatitis may cause mild redness of the skin or a rash of small red bumps, while a more severe reaction may cause swelling, redness, and larger blisters.

 A rash usually starts about 48 hours after exposure to the irritating substance.
 Common causes of contact dermatitis include:

 The location of the rash may provide a clue about the cause.

 Current as of: November 15, 2021

 Medical Review:Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Amy McMichael MD - Dermatology & William H. Blahd Jr. MD, FACEP - Emergency Medicine

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.